Led-adel-pilot/CogniGuide/README.md

 *   **Interleaved Study Mode:** Advanced spaced repetition feature that interleaves cards from multiple decks to maximize learning effectiveness.
 When you have due cards from different subjects, this mode presents them in a randomized order while ensuring no two consecutive cards are from the same deck, forcing beneficial context switching that improves long-term retention.
 Each card maintains its individual deck's exam date and scheduling preferences.
 *   **Auth & History:** Users must sign in (Email magic link or Google) to generate mind maps or flashcards.
 Signed-in users get a dashboard with a unified reverse-chronological history of both mind maps and flashcards.
 Items show lucide icons (map vs card).
 Mind maps are stored as Markmap markdown; flashcards are stored as a JSON array (and may omit markdown when generated directly from files/prompts).
 *   **Seamless Save on Sign-Up:** When a non-authenticated user generates a mind map and then signs up to save it, the mind map is automatically saved to their new account and appears in their history, ensuring no work is lost.
+*   **Localized Date Formatting:** All dates and times are automatically displayed in the user's preferred locale format (dd/mm/yy, mm/dd/yy, etc.) based on their browser's language settings.
+This ensures users see dates in their familiar format whether they prefer European (dd/mm), American (mm/dd), or other regional date conventions.

 ## Technology Stack
 *   **Framework:** Next.js (React) for building the web application.